Hanover, 10 December 2013 – The new surface on series 8 is slip resistant and kind to knees

 Furthermore the SRS design is gentler on the support rollers on the return side and the transfer gap is more consistent.
 The modules are available in POM-HC, POM-CR and in flame-retardant PXX-HC in line with DIN EN 13501-1(Cfl-s1 and DIN 4102 [B1]).

 The modules with closed surfaces (FLT) and the RAT versions with 25% open areas and rounded contact areas are available in PA-HT (polyamide for high temperatures).
-These features are very important for applications in the tyre and rubber industry.
-For extraction after extrusion, calenders, or on cooling machinery in tyre production, belts that can withstand high temperatures are preferred.
+These features are very important for applications in the tire and rubber industry.
+For extraction after extrusion, calenders, or on cooling machinery in tire production, belts that can withstand high temperatures are preferred.